J. Fred Muggs: Life and career

 Many sources refer to Garroway as jealous of Muggs.
 Joe Hagan of The New York Observer noted, without attribution, that "Legend has it that ...
 Mr. Garroway grew jealous and began spiking Muggs' orange juice with benzedrine to make him misbehave and deliver his human co-host back to center stage."
 Many sources suggested that Muggs did not have a good disposition.
 He has been described as "a nasty little monkey" and as "throwing legendary tantrums".
 He is said to have learned that if he misbehaved when the red light was on, indicating that the program was broadcasting live, he could not be disciplined.
 At the press conference announcing his addition to the show, Muggs yanked Garroway's glasses off.
 He was restrained in a harness and leash, but sometimes escaped: during one remote broadcast he climbed a tree and had to be lured down with bananas, and in Beirut an associate producer had to chase him in her underwear down a hotel hallway.

 Many contemporary websites refer to Muggs as having bitten comedian Martha Raye on the arm.
 Though Gerald Preis told Hagan that this story was a "tabloid rumor" and "just plain bullshit.", the story is well documented in the 1954 press, including the report from an NBC representative circulated by the International News Service: "An NBC spokesman said yesterday the network plans no punitive action against J. Fred Muggs, popular TV chimp star which bit comedienne Martha Raye and her understudy [Vickie Carlson] Saturday night."

-Muggs's handlers at one point sued Garroway in the chimp's name for allegedly ruining the Muggs's career by claiming to have been bitten by him; Garroway said Muggs had bitten him on the face on live TV.
+Muggs's handlers at one point sued Garroway in the chimp's name for allegedly ruining Muggs's career by claiming to have been bitten by him; Garroway said Muggs had bitten him on the face on live TV.